Home » chalk paint » Paint, Distress, and Wax Chalk Finish Paint: How to Get It Right

 As an Amazon Associate, I earn from qualifying purchases.

-Seems like every month I have at least one cedar chest makeover.
-I guess I have a thing for cedar chests.
-This cedar chest is painted, distressed, and waxed, and it is gorgeous (shameful bragging).
-Today is Furniture Fixer Upper day and we have another great lineup of projects.
-Links at the bottom of the post.
+It seems like every month I have at least one cedar chest makeover on the schedule—I guess I just have a thing for them!
+This particular piece is painted, distressed, and waxed, and it turned out absolutely gorgeous (shameful bragging rights intended).
+Today is also the Furniture Fixer Upper Tour day, so we have another fantastic lineup of projects waiting for you.
+You can find all of those inspiration links at the very bottom of this post.

-The details on the chest made it the perfect distressed paint candidate.
-There is just something about a paint finish with no special technique, no stenciling, no antiquing, that is just blah.
-Distressing the paint adds depth and interest.
+The unique carved details on this chest made it the perfect candidate for a distressed finish.
+Honestly, there is just something about a plain paint finish with no special technique, no stenciling, and no antiquing that can look a little blah.
+Distressing the paint adds instant depth and interest.

 how to repair and paint furniture

-I turned the cedar chest upside down and removed the drawer slides.
-It was as easy as removing screws and knocking loose the glued blocks.
+I turned the cedar chest completely upside down and removed the old drawer slides.
+It was incredibly easy—just a matter of backing out a few screws and knocking the glued wood blocks loose.

 Cavalier Cedar chest to be painted

-The thing that first caught my eye when I spotted the cedar chest at my favorite junk shop was the open space on the bottom between the beautiful detailed pieces.
-I liked the look.
+The thing that first caught my eye when I spotted this chest at my favorite junk shop was that open space on the bottom right between those beautiful, detailed feet.
+I just loved that open look.

 nailing wood trim to furniture

-The flat edge of the chest where the drawer was missing needed a detail.
-I found the perfect piece of trim in my wood stash.
-I cut it to size and attached it to the chest using my Ryobi brad nailer ( a life saver).
+The flat, raw edge where the drawer used to sit really needed a decorative detail to make it look finished and blend with the chest’s overall look.
+I dug through my wood stash and found the perfect piece of vintage trim.
+I cut it to size using a small miter saw and attached it to the front of the chest using my Ryobi brad nailer (seriously, that tool is a lifesaver).

 added detail to vintage cedar chest before painting

-See what a difference that makes?
-All it took was a little bit of time and look at the added drama.
+See what a massive difference that makes?
+All it took was a few minutes of time, and look at the added drama it gives the whole piece.

 cedar lined cedar chest